The Cult of the Narcissist

 Bookmark this Page - and SHARE IT with Others!

 The narcissist is the guru at the centre of a cult.
 Like other gurus, he demands complete obedience from his flock: his spouse, his offspring, other family members, friends, and colleagues.
 He feels entitled to adulation and special treatment by his followers.
 He punishes the wayward and the straying lambs.
 He enforces discipline, adherence to his teachings, and common goals.
-The less accomplished he is in reality – the more stringent his mastery and the more pervasive the brainwashing.
+The less accomplished he is in reality – the more stringent his mastery, the more outlandish and incredible his mission and message, and the more pervasive the brainwashing.

-Cult leaders are narcissists who failed in their mission to "be someone", to become famous, and to impress the world with their uniqueness, talents, traits, and skills.
-Such disgruntled narcissists withdraw into a "zone of comfort" (known as the "Pathological Narcissistic Space") that assumes the hallmarks of a cult.
+Cult leaders are narcissists who failed in their quest to "be someone", to become famous, and to impress the world with their uniqueness, talents, traits, and skills.
+Such disgruntled narcissists withdraw into a "Pathological Narcissistic Space" that assumes the hallmarks of a cult.

 Exclusionary shared psychosis involves the physical and emotional isolation of the narcissist and his “flock” (spouse, children, fans, friends) from the outside world in order to better shield them from imminent threats and hostile intentions.
 Inclusionary shared psychosis revolves around attempts to spread the narcissist’s message in a missionary fashion among friends, colleagues, co-workers, fans, churchgoers, and anyone else who comes across the mini-cult.